-In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
+During the period from March 2020 to May 2023, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 The COVID-19 pandemic has negatively impacted the global economy, workforces, customers, and created significant volatility and disruption of financial markets.
 The pandemic may impact Company's future estimates including, but not limited to, our allowance for doubtful accounts, inventory valuations, fair value measurements, asset impairment charges.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the pandemic and its effects on its business or results of operations at this time.